 58. Sit-Stand Desks: Flexispot’s referral program offers Advocates 10% of their Friend’s purchase amount

-Flexispot offers height adjustable desks and desktop workstations, providing easy transition between sitting and standing.
+Flexispot offers height-adjustable desks and desktop workstations, providing an easy transition between sitting and standing.

 B7.
 Education and Toys Referral Program Examples